KivalEvan/BeatSaber-JSMap/README.md

   - This can only be a problem when dealing with multiple beatmap version at once
 - Beatmap across different version contain different behaviour which can be confusing for anyone unfamiliar with beatmap structure
+  - This can cause issue when handling multiple version of the map at the same time within the same body
+  - Example being:
-  - Example being `v2` having both bomb note and color note in color note array as opposed to `v3` being separated
+    - `v2` having both bomb note and color note in color note array as opposed to `v3` being separated
+    - `v2` and `v3` having different attribute to handle pos Y & height, type, etc.
     - `v2` and `v3` custom position has different scaling, etc.
+    - `v3` and `v4` light attribute behaviour change
   - May need documentation on the difference across version

 ## Credits & References